On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Introduction

 \subsection{Contributions}

-This work makes both theoretical contributions to anomaly detection, specifically in circumvention tool usage; and a practical contributions in the form of an implemented tool for detecting anomalous events in Tor usage data.
-Specifically, we make the following practical contributions:
+This work presents a theoretical contribution to network anomaly detection, a practical contribution in the form of an implemented tool for detecting anomalous events in Tor usage data, a resource in the form of a public dataset of detected anomalies in historical Tor traffic, and a practical analysis demonstrating the detection of real-world events: we identify known, previously unreported, and newly-detected filtering-related events.